|SUBMITTING YOUR MANUSCRIPT TO

 As a small press we issue only a few titles per year, and at present the typical wait from

-acceptance to publication is as much as two years.
-If you are in a hurry to see your work in
+acceptance to publication is about a year.
+If you are in a hurry to see your work in print, you

-for printing, so please do not query us unless you have a finished work for consideration.
+manuscripts for printing, so please do not query us unless you have a finished work for

 The basics: You will improve your chances of acceptance by reading about our editorial